 Every move you make leaves digital footprints behind.
 Your browsing history and social media posts create data about you, but much of this is completely out of your knowledge or control.

-The MyData conference is one piece of a new movement to give you control over your data.
-The fourth annual edition of the event takes place in Helsinki from September 25 to 27, 2019.
+The MyData Conference is one piece of a new movement to give you control over your data.
+The 2023 edition of the event takes place in Helsinki from May 31 to June 1.

 “MyData is a technical, business and legal movement for people to own and control their own data,” explains Molly Schwartz, New York-based technology journalist and MyData conference host.
 “There are clear problems and abuse on a massive scale when it comes to personal data.”